“Get Lucky” Shamrock and Pom Pom Garland

 Check out my quick YouTube shorts video here.

-Step 1: Cut two pom pom circles out of cardboard with a big circle (a cup or jar, this will be the size of your pom pom, and a small circle (quarter) this will be the center.
+Step 1: Cut two pom pom circles out of cardboard with a big circle (use a cup or jar, this will be the size of your pom pom, and a small circle (like a quarter) this will be the center.
 Cut a channel on each circle.
 Place the two pieces of cardboard together and start wrapping your yarn around the cardboard.
 Do not wrap too tight, keep it semi loose, but not too loose.
 Wrap until you have a the yarn very thick.
 The thicker you wrap the more full your pom pom.

 Step 2: Cut the yarn down the center by placing your sharp scissors between the two pieces of cardboard.
 Cut all the way around.
 Place a long piece of yarn about 6 inches over the open section and wrap it around between the two pieces of card board.
 Tie a double knot securely into the seam which will secure the strings of the pom pom.
 I like to do two knots for good measure.

 Step 3: Remove the cardboard and use the two pieces of cardboard placed over opposite sides of your pom pom and trim off excess yarn, then position the cardboard on the other sides of the pom pom to sandwich it and trim to make a perfect circle!
 Remove the cardboard and trim any stray strands and you are done.
-A perfect pom pom, nice job!
+You made a perfect pom pom, nice job!

 Once you have your pom poms made and your shamrocks and words cut.
 NOW we are ready to make our garland.
 I like to lay out my supplies in the order of how I am going to thread my garland.
 Then using a yarn needle I threaded the string through the holes and right through the middle of my pom pom to make the garland just how I wanted it.